THISISDINOSAUR/Anatomy/README.md

 ### Anatomy Language

+- Fix points printing wrong points (what values does it print?)

+- Fix angle when rendering partial skeletons

 - Check what happens when scaling a bone with no parent
 This case isn't explicitly handled, so I'm not sure what will happen